csound/manual/docs/opcodes/sndwarpst.md

 _ar1, ar2_ -- _ar1_ and _ar2_ are the stereo (left and right) outputs from _sndwarpst_. _sndwarpst_ assumes that the function table holding the sampled signal is a stereo one. _sndwarpst_ will index the table by a two-sample frame increment.
 The user must be aware then that if a mono signal is used with _sndwarpst_, time and pitch will be altered accordingly.

 _ac1, ac2_ -- _ac1_ and _ac2_ are single-layer (no overlaps), unwindowed versions of the time and/or pitch altered signal.
 They are supplied in order to be able to balance the amplitude of the signal output, which typically contains many overlapping and windowed versions of the signal, with a clean version of the time-scaled and pitch-shifted signal.
 The _sndwarpst_ process can cause noticeable changes in amplitude, (up and down), due to a time differential between the overlaps when time-shifting is being done.
-When used with a [balance](../../opcodes/balance) unit, _ac1_ and _ac2_ can greatly enhance the quality of sound.
+When used with a [balance](../opcodes/balance.md) unit, _ac1_ and _ac2_ can greatly enhance the quality of sound.
 They are optional, but note that they must both be present in the syntax (use both or neither).
 An example of how to use this is given below.

 _xamp_ -- the value by which to scale the amplitude (see note on the use of this when using _ac1_ and _ac2_).

 _xtimewarp_ -- determines how the input signal will be stretched or shrunk in time.
 There are two ways to use this argument depending upon the value given for _itimemode_.
 When the value of _itimemode_ is 0, _xtimewarp_ will scale the time of the sound.
 For example, a value of 2 will stretch the sound by 2 times.
-When _itimemode_ is any non-zero value then _xtimewarp_ is used as a time pointer in a similar way in which the time pointer works in [lpread](../../opcodes/lpread) and [pvoc](../../opcodes/pvoc).
+When _itimemode_ is any non-zero value then _xtimewarp_ is used as a time pointer in a similar way in which the time pointer works in [lpread](../opcodes/lpread.md) and [pvoc](../opcodes/pvoc.md).
 An example below illustrates this.
 In both cases, the pitch will _not_ be altered by this process.
 Pitch shifting is done independently using _xresample_.

 _xresample_ -- the factor by which to change the pitch of the sound.
 For example, a value of 2 will produce a sound one octave higher than the original.
 The timing of the sound, however, will _not_ be altered.

-Example
+## Examples

 Here is an example of the sndwarpst opcode.
-It uses the file [sndwarpst.csd](../../examples/sndwarpst.csd).
+It uses the file [sndwarpst.csd](../examples/sndwarpst.csd).

 ``` csound-orc title="Example of the sndwarpst opcode." linenums="1"
 --8<-- "examples/sndwarpst.csd"